openwisp/django-freeradius/docs/source/general/setup.rst

     # (eg: for en event) and have an expiration date set.
     30 04 * * * <virtualenv_path>/bin/python <full/path/to>/manage.py deactivate_expired_users

     # This command deletes users that have expired (and should have
     # been deactivated by deactivate_expired_users) for more than
     # 18 months (which is the default duration)
     30 04 * * * <virtualenv_path>/bin/python <full/path/to>/manage.py delete_old_users

-Be sure to replace ``<virtualenv_path>`` with the full path to the Python virtual environment.
+Be sure to replace ``<virtualenv_path>`` with the absolute path to the Python virtual environment.

 Also, change ``<full/path/to>`` to the directory where ``manage.py`` is.

-To get the full path to ``manage.py`` when django-freeradius is installed for development, navigate to the base directory of the cloned fork.
+To get the absolute path to ``manage.py`` when django-freeradius is installed for development, navigate to the base directory of the cloned fork.
 Then, run:

 .. code-block:: shell

     cd tests/
     pwd

 More information can be found at the
 `management commands page <./management_commands.html>`_.